d-gallagher/TheoryOfAlgorithms/MD5/Overview.md

 This is a profound feature of the algorithm.
 It ensures that the highest degree of collision mitigation is applied.
 Collisions are the death of any hashing algorithm, as producing duplicate hashes for different inputs leads to vulnerabilities (discussed earlier).
-MD5 produces a 16 byte hash (128 bits).
-The chance of a given hash output/digest showing up is 1/(2^128).
-[This](http://bugcharmer.blogspot.com/2012/06/how-big-is-2128.html) blog explains a little more detail about the size of 2^128, it's a big number, 1/(2^128) is tiny.

 #### Endianness
 Are your significant bits on the left or the right..?